Hello, and welcome!

 - Male Survivors of Adult or Childhood Sexual Abuse

-- Issues Associated to Life in the Police and Military
+- Issues Associated to Life as a First Responder

 - Establishing Healthy Sleeping Habits

-While some stress and anxiety can be helpful, many people experience debilitating anxiety about future events or find themselves having ruminating thoughts.
-Perhaps you lie awake at night, wake in the middle of the night and/or wake up early and worry about your day ahead or something that happened in the past?
-If this is the case, I will provide you with ideas and ways to manage your anxiety when it arises and help you to develop healthy sleep promoting habits.
+Stress/Anxiety: While some stress and anxiety can be helpful, many people experience debilitating worry about future events or find themselves ruminating about past events.
+Perhaps you lie awake at night and/or wake up early due to nightmares?
+You may also wake early and worry about your day ahead or have trouble falling asleep because of something that happened in the past?
+If so, I can provide you with ways to manage your nightmares and anxiety when they arise.
+I can also help you to develop healthy sleep promoting habits.

-As we explore the complex thoughts, emotions and behaviors that sometimes keep you stuck, I will provide you with tools to help you to make important decisions, insight about common problematic ways of thinking and common strategies for managing your stress; strategies which can help prevent you from experiencing debilitating anxiety in the future.
+As we explore the complex thought processes, emotions and behaviors that sometimes keep you stuck, I will assist you to learn emotional regulation skills, provide you with insight about common problematic ways of thinking and share with you the common mistakes people often make when attempting to manage strong emotions.
+Outside of this, I can provide clients with tools to help them make important decisions, and strategies to help prevent people from contineally re-experiencing debilitating anxiety in the future.

-Sometimes life’s circumstances can get you down.
-I will help you find hope, provide you with strategies to overcome your sadness, and support you as you work to increase your sense of fulfillment in life.
+Depression: Sometimes life’s circumstances can get you down.
+I help clients find hope, provide strategies to overcome sadness, and support clients to increase their sense of joy and fulfillment in life.
 My goal in therapy is always to assist you to live a happier more satisfying life.

 Perhaps you grew up in a loving home but did not feel like you could discuss abuse that you experienced outside the home with your parents.
 Many children do not discuss abuse with those they love to protect them from the truth, when they feel their parents could not handle the truth, and when they believe that exposing it may break up their family, etc.